 One day in Bologna is certainly not enough to appreciate all that the city has to offer – I spent three full days there on my last visit and I wish I could have stayed more!
 But if a day in Bologna is all you have, you should definitely go anyways.

-Not sure how to do it?
+Not sure how to visit Bologna in one day?
 Then continue reading.
-Being quite the travel planner, I have a ready-made one day in Bologna itinerary for you, complete with a map and all the places you can visit and lots of tips that will help you make the most of your time in the city.
+Being quite the travel planner, I have a ready-made one day in Bologna itinerary for you, complete with a map and all the things to do in Bologna in one day, and lots of tips that will help you make the most of your time in the city.

-Absolutely!
-Bologna is a fascinating, beautiful city to visit.
-And if you only have one day in Bologna, don’t worry.
-The city center is fairly compact and you’ll be able to walk around to the main highlights and attractions here.
+If you only have one day in Bologna, don’t worry.
+The city center is fairly compact and you’ll be able to see many places in Bologna in a day.
 Of course, you’re not going to be able to see everything, but you’ll definitely get a good feel for this city, its history, its food and its energy.

 To help you out, I’ve made a Bologna itinerary that features the best bits of the city so you don’t have to do it.
 I’ve made a handy map that you can follow as you go!

 Spending more time in Bologna?
-Then read my post 26 Best Things To Do In Bologna, Italy.
+My post 26 Best Things To Do In Bologna, Italy will guide you through the many popular attractions in the city, as well as some hidden gems.

 Neptune’s Fountain